 Over the years, no make that centuries, like several properties, the estate has gone through its up and down periods.
 In 1928, the property was purchased by the Sorge family at a public auction.
 Chateau Deyrem Valentin is still owned by the Sorge family today.

-Jean Sorge is the current owner and is responsible managing Chateau Deyrem Valentin today.
+Jean Sorge is the current owner and is responsible for managing Chateau Deyrem Valentin today.
 Although it is expected that the daughters, headed by Christelle Sorge, will eventually take over running the estate.
+In 2017 they brought in the noted consultant Hubert de Bouard.

 Chateau Deyrem Valentin Vineyards, Terroir, Grapes, Winemaking